Understanding Child Custody in Virginia

 The judge will typically take three actions at the parties' initial hearing:

 - First, they will order the parties to attend a parent education class.
-This class is offered by numerous organizations and consists of a video that must be watched.
-The video deals with the impact of disagreements on children.
-The class also discusses the importance of making joint parenting decisions and encourages the parties to solve their disputes for the betterment of the children involved.
-The certificate of completion from this course must be filed or presented to the judge at the trial date or it can result in the delinquent party having their case dismissed.
+Numerous organizations offer this class and consist of a video that the courts must watch—the video deals with the impact of disagreements on children.
+The class also discusses the importance of making joint parenting decisions and encourages the parties to solve their disputes to better the children involved.
+The certificate of completion from this course must be filed or presented to the judge at the trial date, or it can result in the delinquent party having their case dismissed.

-The second action taken at the initial court hearing is the ordering of home studies.
-Home studies are reports performed by the Virginia Department of Social Services (DSS), although there are also private agencies that can perform them for an additional fee.
-These reports take into account the socio-economic makeup of the home, the living conditions present, and contain background information on the people living in the home.
+- The second action taken at the initial court hearing is ordering home studies.
+Home studies are reports performed by the Virginia Department of Social Services (DSS), although private agencies can perform them for an additional fee.
+These reports take into account the socio-economic makeup of the home the living conditions present and contain background information on the people living in the home.
 They also contain a recommendation for custody based on the parties' ability to care for the child.